-For myself, as I am currently not formally diagnosed as having Coeliac Disease I like to be very careful about the amount of gluten I have.
-I try to stick to gluten free or low gluten choices.
+For myself, as I am currently not formally diagnosed as having Coeliac Disease as I could not tolerate the tests but I am very careful about the amount of gluten I have.
+I always stick to gluten free options.
 However, I have eaten from establishments from their non-gluten free menus with variable results.

 All these different terms can be confusing, not helped by a folder being shoved under your nose or a tablet to scan through, the pressure can be annoying!